This document provides you with information about how we are handling, or are intending to handle, your personal information:

 If you are the organiser of an event to be promoted under CTT’s rules and regulations, your contact details (name, postal address, telephone number and email address), will be published in the annual CTT handbook and on the CTT website.
 Such details may also be published on the relevant CTT District website or in the relevant CTT District handbook.

-If you enter an event promoted under CTT’s rules and regulations, the information provided by you on your entry form (whether you use the CTT online entry system or the standard CTT paper entry form) will be used for the purposes of the promotion of such event.
-Certain information provided by you may be published on the start sheet and result sheet for the event (both of which will be made public and will be published on the CTT website) although will be limited to your name, gender, age or age category and the affiliated club of which you are a member.
+If you enter an event promoted under CTT’s Rules and Regulations, the information provided by you on your entry form (whether you use the CTT online entry system or the standard CTT paper entry form) will be used for the purposes of the promotion of such event.
+Certain information provided by you may be published on the start sheet and result sheet for the event (both of which will be made public and may be published on the CTT website or shared on social media) although will be limited to your name, gender, age or age category and the affiliated club or team of which you are a member.
 In some cases, your personal best time or distance or your best performance in the last three years may also be published on the start sheet.
 In the case of the result sheet, your recorded time or distance in the event will also be published.
-Such details may also be used for the purpose of a ranking system or points competition compiled by CTT, a CTT District, Veterans Time Trial Association or a regional time trial association.
+Such details may also be used for the purpose of a ranking system or points competition compiled by CTT, a CTT District, Veterans Time Trial Association, or a regional time trial association.

 If you are named as the “contact” for a club or organisation affiliated to CTT, the contact details you provide will be shown on the CTT website.
 Such contact details will be used by CTT (and by CTT District officials) for the purpose of contacting you as the representative of such club or organisation.

 CTT will not use any of the personal information we collect from you to make automated business decisions.